 •The power of language and relationship-based practice

-You will be an experiences manager and hold a current Social Work qualification as recognised by the HCPC.
+You will hold a Social Work qualification as recognised by the HCPC.

 The London Borough of Havering is a Disability Confident employer.
 Candidates who declare that they have a disability in accordance with the Equality Act 2010 and meet the essential criteria as specified in the Job Profile will be guaranteed an interview.